 Adam gave a determined nod and left.

-Giving Sam a resentful look Adam lifted his hat and then cramming it down harder on his head resigned himself and headed toward Joe.
+Giving Sam a resentful look, Adam lifted his hat.
+Cramming it down harder on his head, he resigned himself.

-“Pa told me ta fetch you, and I’m gonna.”
+“Pa told me to fetch you, and I’m gonna.”

 “Mind your business.
 I could’ve beat that guy!”

-Adam holding a desperately struggling and squirming Joe gave him another shake that rattled his younger brother’s teeth, “Don’t be an idiot, that gorilla could’ve pounded you into the floor!”
+Holding a desperately struggling and squirming Joe, Adam gave him a shake that rattled his younger brother’s teeth.
+“Don’t be an idiot, that gorilla could’ve pounded you into the floor!”

-Joe’s head flashed round to face his brother.
-His eye’s large and sparking with fury, “No he couldn’t!
+Joe’s head flashed around to face him.
+His eye’s large and sparking with fury.
+“No, he couldn’t!
 I could’ve beat him.
 I could’ve!”
-Joe insisted, his voice rising almost hysterical as he saw the derision in his older brother face, “I could’ve Adam.
+His voice rose almost hysterical as he saw the derision in his older brother face.
+“I could’ve, Adam.
 Why…why can’t you see?
-I ain’t no coward, I can stand up ta him.
+I ain’t no coward, I can stand up to him.
 I could’ve stood up to Reagan…”

-“Reagan…wha?” surprise slackened Adam’s grip and Joe managed to pull himself free.
-Staggering back, he ran a desperate hand through his hair his eyes, still fixed on his brother’s, were wide with shock at his slip.
+“Reagan…wha?”
+Surprise slackened Adam’s grip and Joe managed to pull himself free.
+Staggering back, he ran a desperate hand through his hair.
+His eyes fixed on his brother’s, were wide with shock at his slip.
 “Joe, what are you talking about?
-What has Reagan got to do with it?”
+What’s Reagan got to do with it?”

-“Nothin’,” Joe’s voice rasped harshly as he tried to regain the control he’d lost, “Nothin’!
-For God’s sake, Adam jest leave me alone!”
+“Nothin’.”
+Joe’s voice rasped harshly as he tried to regain the control he’d lost.
+“Nothin’!
+For God’s sake, Adam just leave me alone!”

 “Pa told me to bring you home little brother and that’s what I intend to do.”